 Current term expires December 31, 2015; First Term, Member of the Board since 2014

 Oscar A. Gutierrez serves the City of Lawrence as Controller.
-As Chief Fiscal Officer for the City and City Utilities he is responsible for all enterprise functions.
-He is appointed by Governor Mike Pence as 5th Congressional, Indiana War Memorials Commissioner.
-He is a Non Commissioned Officer in the Army Reserves with 8 years of Active Duty and 12 years of continued Service.
-Oscar has been named Indy's Best and Brightest winner in the field of Government for 2013 by Junior Achievement of Central Indiana, and awarded the following notable Military Medals for his contributions to the Department of Defense.
-The Joint Service Commendation Medal and the Joint Service Achievement Medal fist oak leaf cluster.
+As Chief Fiscal Officer for the City and City Utilities, he is responsible for all enterprise functions.
+He was appointed by Governor Mike Pence as 5th Congressional, Indiana War Memorials Commissioner.
+He is a Non Commissioned Officer in the Army Reserves with 8 years of active duty and 12 years of continued service.
+Oscar was named Indy's Best and Brightest winner in the field of Government for 2013 by Junior Achievement of Central Indiana and was awarded the following notable military medals for his contributions to the Department of Defense: the Joint Service Commendation Medal and the Joint Service Achievement Medal first oak leaf cluster.
 He is involved and committed to the success of service organizations such as Rotary Club of Indianapolis, The American Legion, USO of Indiana, Folds of Honor Foundation and the Columbia Club Veterans Association.

 Contact Information: 9001 East 59th Street, Suite 205, Lawrence, IN 46216, 317-509-9546, firstname.lastname@example.org